Part of the reason I love brands is because I studied them at the Irvington Country Store.

 I did favor some brands more than others, particularly in the soft drinks.
 For instance, I was a big fan of A&W; it was not sold through a beverage distributor, and I think it had to come in from a route guy wholesaler.
 I wish I could remember his name, but he wore white, polyester short sleeved shirts, had a Skil pocket protector, and most certainly did a bit with the Grecian and buzzcut.
 He was not bothered when I ordered 11 cases.
 It was an honest mistake.
 I ordered one case; my dad said, hey they sold well the last time, why don’t you order two.
 So I ordered a second, not by writing the number two but by putting a hatch mark next to the one.
 Ergo, we had 11 cases of A&W. I was also a big fan of Dr. Brown’s Black Cherry Soda.
 That came from the gourmet wholesaler, I think.
 Only later (like today!) did I learn that the can was designed by Herb Lubalin.

-The best thing that I got to to was to push the Coca-Cola products.
+The best thing that I got to do was to push the Coca-Cola products.
 Other than Coke, the brand I felt was most interesting was Mello Yello.
 Not sure why, because it was, pure and simple, a ripoff of Mountain Dew.
-But that was OK with me, as Mountain Dew was something I only wanted to drink in the Blue Ridge or Appalachians.
+But that was OK with me, as Mountain Dew was something I only wanted to drink in the Blue Ridge or Appalachians at camp.
 I didn’t want it in more urbane quarters.

-So now, happy day 2010, and some nice intern with Coca-Cola doing social media named Lauren J. Coppage sends me a press release about retro Mello Yello, and them bringing back the old packaging.
-(Idea: Note to companies.
-Quit being cheap, and hire an intern this summer who can send some queries to bloggers.)
+So now, happy day in 2010, and a nice intern with Coca-Cola doing social media named Lauren J. Coppage sends me a press release about retro Mello Yello, and the company bringing back old packaging.

 Since the summers of disco, tie dye and 1970s cool, Mello Yello has offered a delicious citrus flavor to chill any hot summer day.
 Starting this summer, Mello Yello is rocking that same smooth taste in a remixed version of the original package design.
 “Mello Yello‟s fans are passionate about its citrus flavor,” said Sabrina Tandon, Mello Yello’s senior manager of smooth.